andrewferrier/debugprint.nvim/README.md

 *   It provides keymappings for visual mode, so you can select a variable visually and print it out.

+*   It provides keymappings for operator-pending mode, so you can select a variable using a motion.

 *   It indents the lines it inserts more accurately.

 *   The output when printing a 'plain' debug line, or a variable, is more